Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 d. the Directors have prepared the annual financial statements on a going concern basis;

-e. the Directors have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and operating effectively; and
+e. the Directors have laid down internal financial controls to be followed by the Company and that such

 f.
-The Directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.
+The Directors have devised proper systems to ensure compliance with the provisions of all applicable laws

-40. STATUTORY AUDITORS
+41. STATUTORY AUDITORS

-41. SECRETARIAL AUDIT REPORT
+42. SECRETARIAL AUDIT REPORT

-Remarks mentioned in Secretarial Audit Report and reply of the management are as follows :
+Remarks mentioned in Secretarial Audit Report and reply of the management are as follows:

 Sr.